bueler/numerical/index.md

 * The [daily log](daily) has the recent happenings, including handouts and worksheets as PDFs.

-* Check out the nearly-weekly [homework Assignments](homework).
+* Check out the nearly-weekly [Homework assignments](homework).

 * In the middle of the semester I will announce the Project format.
+Then the [Projects tab](project) will have the materials you need.

 * There are two Exams, a Midterm and a Final.
 Both are in class, and the Final will happen at the scheduled time.
-See the [Exams](exams) tab for review guides.
+See the [Exams tab](exams) for review guides.

 ---
 _Site design derived from [coordinated Calc I](https://uaf-math251.github.io/), an original [Jekyll](https://jekyllrb.com/) design by [David Maxwell](https://damaxwell.github.io/)._